ccgproject/ccgp_assembly/workflows/preasm/README.md

 ## Coverage validation

-After filtering we calculate the expected coverage of our sample based on the length of the adapter-trimmed HiFi reads and the estimated genome size we have of a particular species.
+After filtering, we calculate the expected coverage of our sample based on the length of the adapter-trimmed HiFi reads and the estimated genome size of a particular species.
 These steps will generate files for each sequencing file and an aggregate coverage.

 ### Requirements

-- R
+- `R`

 ### Variables